 A brief ancient history of Portugal

-Palaeolithic remains, such as the Côa Valley cave drawings, stand as testament to pre-historic settlement.
+Palaeolithic remains, such as the Côa Valley cave drawings, stand as testament to prehistoric settlement.
 Dated from 22,000 to 10,000 years BC the drawings mainly consist of animal representations such as horses and oxen.
 The particular importance of this site is it's remoteness from previously discovered sites.
-The Celtic village of Citânia de Briteiros, near Guimarães in the north of the country is a further example of an acient settlement, although at around a thousand years old is relatively recent.
+The Celtic village of Citânia de Briteiros, near Guimarães in the north of the country is a further example of an ancient settlement, although at around a thousand years old is relatively recent.

 One of the best known prehistoric sites of Portugal is the Almendres Cromlech megalithic complex near Evora.
-Dating back to around 5,000-4,000 BC the complex is beleived to originally have included over 100 stones.
+Dating back to around 5,000-4,000 BC the complex is believed to originally have included over 100 stones.
 Although it's purpose is unknown it has been suggested it may have functioned as a primitive astronomical observatory.